RyanAC12/QuestBook/README.md

 ---

 ### Future Enhancements
-- Integration with web storage API for local saves.
 - Expanding the soundscape with a background music selection screen for a wider range of choices.
 - Checking off certain amounts of tasks will activate milestones.
 Upon eaching a milestone, new icons and themes may be unlocked.